 The benefits of expressiveness can be further enhanced by multiple buyers conducting their sourcing in the same event.
 This provides an opportunity for the bidders to bundle across the demands of the buyers, and also mitigates the exposure risks inherent in participating in separate events.
-As an example, in Spring 2005 CombineNet conducted an event where P&G and its two largest customers, Walmart and Target, jointly sourced their North America-wide truckload transportation services for the following year.
+As an example, in Spring 2005 CombineNet conducted an event where Procter & Gamble and its two largest customers, Walmart and Target, jointly sourced their North America-wide truckload transportation services for the following year (Sandholm et al. 2006).
 This enabled the carriers to construct beneficial backhaul deliveries and multi-leg routes by packaging trucking lanes across the demand of the three buyers.
 (This was a huge event.
-P&G's volume alone exceeded \$885 million.)
+Procter & Gamble's volume alone exceeded \$885 million.)